Mike Friday Q&A: Premiership clubs have shown interest in me

 Ex-Bath coach Toby Booth has expressed interest in working in MLR.
 Should other English coaches follow your example by giving the USA a try?

 Toby would be brilliant and anyone getting hold of him in the USA would have a gem.
-I’d certainly recommend it to others and you’ve only got to see how successful (former London Irish and Wasps centre) Rob Hoadley has been at San Diego to see how rewarding it can be.
+I’d certainly recommend it to others and you’ve only got to see how successful (former and Wasps centre) Rob Hoadley has been at San Diego to see how rewarding it can be.
 The Kiwis send their coaches everywhere, so why not us?

 Fancy a job back in England yourself one day?